naenumtou/dataScienceLab/README.md

 * Natural language processing (NLP):
 * Others:

+There will be many more to come in the future.

 ## Time series model
 * `bayesian_linear_regression.ipynb`: The Bayesian linear regression is an approach to linear regression in which the statistical analysis is undertaken within the context of Bayesian inference.
 * `ARIMAModel.ipynb`: The ARIMA Model (Autoregressive Integrated Moving Average) used for stock price prediction.